USS Milius (DDG 69) Conducts Routine Operations in the South China Sea

-SOUTH CHINA SEA (April 11, 2023) – Machinist’s Mate 1st Class Benjiman Glenn, from Stafford, Virginia, paints the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) while operating in the South China Sea, April 11.
+SOUTH CHINA SEA (April 14, 2023) – The Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) steams while conducting routine operations in the South China Sea, April 14.
 Milius is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 |Date Taken: